rmkraus/video-search-and-summarization-devx/.devx/lab_intro/README.md

 As video is streamed or uploaded into the agent, the video will be pre-processed into chunks of time intervals.
 These chunks are then used to generate high level summaries as well as a detailed database of observations.
 This is the Ingestion Pipeline.

-The combination of these chunked summaries and knowledge database are then used by the Retrival pipeline to summarize and chat with video streams.
+The combination of these chunked summaries and knowledge database are then used by the Retrieval pipeline to summarize and chat with video streams.

 For more info on these pipelines, reference the [Context Aware RAG Integration](https://via.gitlab-master-pages.nvidia.com/via-docs/content/context_aware_rag.html) docs.